 A comparison of membership information for the State Employees' Retirement System as of June 30, has been presented below.
-A significant shift of over 3,800 active members to retired members as of June 30, 1997, occurred because of the 1997 Early Retirement Incentive Program.
-The increase in active members by 2,029 between 1999 and 2001 could be the gradual refilling of those vacated positions, as Tier I members decreased by 1,025, Tier II decreased by 2,416, and Tier IIA increased by 5,470.
+A significant shift of approximately 4,800 active members to retired members as of June 30, 2003, occurred primarily because of the 2003 Early Retirement Incentive Program.
+The decrease in active members by 7,903 between 2001 and 2003 was the